Home >

 • Recent business graduate with honors, enthusiastic about embarking on a management career path.
 Adept in theoretical knowledge of business operations, leadership dynamics, and strategic planning.
 Aiming to utilize my educational background to overcome challenges, drive team success, and deliver exceptional results while growing into a proficient managerial role.

-Recruiters' favorite additional manager in training resume sections
+Recruiters' favorite additional manager-in-training resume sections

-When writing your manager in training resume, you may be thinking to yourself, " Is there anything more I can add on to stand out? ".
+When writing your manager-in-training resume, you may be thinking to yourself, " Is there anything more I can add on to stand out? ".

-Include any of the below four sections you deem relevant, to ensure your manager in training resume further builds up your professional and personal profile:
+Include any of the below four sections you deem relevant, to ensure your manager-in-training resume further builds up your professional and personal profile:

 • Books - your favorite books can showcase that you have an excellent level of reading comprehension, creativity, and outside the box thinking;